MHDFawaz2000/university-Activates/README.md

 ### Technology Recommendations

 - **Node.js with Express** or equivalent backend framework
-- **MongoDB** or **PostgreSQL** for database
+- **MongoDB** or **PostgreSQL** for database (schema provided for relational databases)
 - **JWT** for authentication
 - **Multer** for image uploads
+- **Sequelize** or **TypeORM** for ORM if using SQL databases
+- **Mongoose** if using MongoDB

 ### Implementation Steps

-1. Set up database with schemas matching the data models
+1. Set up database with tables defined in the Database Schema section
+2. Create database relationships:
+   - One-to-many between users and activities (admin creates activities)
+   - One-to-many between users and activity_responses (students respond to activities)
+   - One-to-many between activities and activity_responses
-2. Implement authentication endpoints with JWT
+3. Implement authentication endpoints with JWT
-3. Create RESTful API endpoints for activities
+4. Create RESTful API endpoints for activities
-4. Implement analytics data aggregation
+5. Implement analytics data aggregation
-5. Add validation and error handling
+6. Add validation and error handling
-6. Implement image upload functionality
+7. Implement image upload functionality
-7. Add language localization support for API responses (optional)
+8. Add language localization support for API responses (optional)

 ### Security Considerations